 Commercial and residential real estate, construction, development, includes all related products, materials, tools and services of real estate.

-Municipal or state economic development, lotteries, utilities, civil, diplomatic or armed forces, parks, libraries, public services, etc. Includes political and patriotic campaigns, state campaigns and programs.
+Municipal or state economic development, lotteries, utilities, civil, diplomatic or armed forces, parks, libraries, public services, etc. Includes political and patriotic campaigns, state campaigns and programs, recruitment efforts.

 Animal care products and services of all types, including food, toys, veterinary and boarding services, training, breeders.